S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-09-09-Bypass-AMSI-by-manual-modification-part-II.md

 ```text
 $('po'+'wer'+'she'+'ll_'+'ref'+'lec'+'tiv'+'e_m'+'imi'+'ka'+'tz')
 ```
-Unfortunately i could not find the exact next trigger locations but replacing the following variable names and parameter names in exactly this order gets you around AMSI at the time of writing:
+Unfortunately I could not find the exact next trigger locations but replacing the following variable names and parameter names in exactly this order gets you around AMSI at the time of writing:

 <table style="width:100%">
   <tr>